aimana007/gpucpu-fancontrol/README.md

 GPU-CPU Fan Control

 ## Description
-Keeps your Dell R730xd/Intel Xeon CPUs & Nvidia GPU from becoming lava, while also keeping your fans from sounding like a widebody jet at takeoff thrust.
+Keeps your Dell R730xd/Intel Xeon CPUs & Nvidia GPU from becoming lava, while also keeping your server fans from sounding like a widebody jet at takeoff thrust.

 ## Usage
 Install it per the above instructions, set it up as a SystemD service.
 Fire, and forget it.